Miniature Book Collection

 Research and Reference Materials

-Supporting the Miniature Book Collection are holdings of bibliographies, periodicals, catalogs, prospectuses, correspondence files, clippings and other materials that are available to aid researchers.
+Supporting the Miniature Books Collection are holdings of bibliographies, periodicals, catalogs, prospectuses, correspondence files, clippings and other materials that are available to aid researchers.

 - The Miniature Book Society Newsletter

-The majority of the items within the Miniature Book Collection can be searched in the UNT Libraries’ online catalog, by author, publisher, title, or subject.
+The majority of the items within the Miniature Books Collection can be searched in the UNT Libraries’ Catalog by author, publisher, title, or subject.
 Some items are uncatalogued, primarily non-English items.
-For more information, please contact the staff of the Rare Book Room.
+For more information, please contact us at Special Collections.